-Independent valuations as at 1 January 2016, to be used for the 2016/2017 rating year are currently being finalised and are due to Council by the end of April 2016.
+Independent valuations as at 1 January 2016 will be used for the 2016/2017 rating year.

-The valuations used for the Draft 2016/2017 budget have been valued as at the common date of 1 January 2014.
-This has been done to allow time for the 28 day public submission process (as per Section 223 of the Local Government Act 1989) and meet the statutory timeframe of budget adoption before 30 June.
+The valuations used for the Draft 2016/2017 budget made available for public submission were valued as at the common date of 1 January 2014.
+This was done to allow time for the 28 day public submission process (as per Section 223 of the Local Government Act 1989) and meet the statutory timeframe of budget adoption before 30 June.

-Upon receipt of the 2016 revaluations, Council will update the estimated total value of each type or class of land in section 7.5 and will disclose the change in Appendix D: Amendments to the 2016/2017 Budget before final adoption.
+Upon receipt of the 2016 revaluations, Council has updated Section 7 and revised all estimations accordingly.
+Full disclosure of the changes are in Appendix D: Amendments to the 2016/2017 Budget.